AntonCCA/hw6-Midterm-Project-/README.md

 -Midterm-Project-
-Bubble popping game, which allows player to draw bubbles on the canvas via mouse dragged function and pop the bubbles using mouse pressed which will release smaller ellipse at random to pop the bubbles.
+Bubble bouncing game which allows the player to add difficulty by pressing the space button  to add bubbles or make the game easier by clicking on any bubble.
+Catch the bubbles with the rectangle to increase your score.